-NOTE 9-FEDERAL INDIRECT RATE
+NOTE 6-FEDERAL INDIRECT RATE

-Orting School District used the federal restricted rate of 3.98% percent for this program.
+The District used or was eligible to use the federal restricted rate of 4.03 percent (%) for the noted programs.

 ABOUT THE STATE AUDITOR'S OFFICE

 The State Auditor's Office is established in the state's Constitution and is part of the executive branch of state government.
 The State Auditor is elected by the citizens of Washington and serves four-year terms.